- About SEAS

 iii.
 Three foundation and six Breadth courses are required for students starting in Mathematics 1b.

 iv.
-Two Foundation and seven Breadth courses are required for students starting in Applied Mathematics 21b, Mathematics 19b, 21b, 23b, 25b, or 55b.
-Students starting in 21a may take Mathematics 101 as a third Foundation course (if taken in the freshman or sophomore year); these students are then required to take only six courses in the Breadth category.
+Two Foundation and seven Breadth courses are required for students starting in Applied Mathematics 21a, Mathematics 21a, 23a, 25a, or 55a.
+Students starting in 21a may take two foundation and seven breadth courses, or may choose to take Mathematics 101 (or 102) as a third Foundation course (if taken in the freshman or sophomore year).
+If choosing a third foundation course, these students are then required to take only six courses in the Breadth category.

-- Taking the modeling course, Applied Mathematics 115.
+- Taking the honors modeling course, Applied Mathematics 115.
 The last third of this class is spent working on an independent project.
-A grade of B- or above automatically satisfies the modeling requirement.
+A grade of B- or above automatically satisfies the honors modeling requirement.

 - A project, undertaken in AM 91r, in which a mathematical analysis of a problem is undertaken.
-Papers describing the project must be turned in to the concentration, via AM advising, for evaluation.
+Papers describing the project must be turned in to the concentration, via AM advising, for evaluation by the end of the final exam period in the semester in which the 91r is undertaken.

 Recommendations for honors are based primarily on the grades and rigor of the courses in a student's final program of study, and the evaluation of the thesis.